pypet2bids package

 If you are confident in your input data you would most likely call this method this way:

-exact – Boolean proscribing an exact match to containing; default is to locate a string or value that holds the
+• exact (bool) – Boolean proscribing an exact match to containing; default is to locate a string or value that holds the input containing

 Given the reconstruction method from a dicom header this function does its best to determine the name of the reconstruction, the number of iterations used in the reconstruction, and the number of subsets in the reconstruction.